melguedel/eventlocation/README.md

 ---------------------

 > Introduction

+WBD 5100. <br>
 Project custom made Content Management System January 2021.
-WBD 5100. <br>
 The project is about an event location where concerts, different kinds of festivals and other parties are held.
 The location is also available for private parties like weddings.<br>
-It is inspired by <a href="https://www.schloss-liebegg.ch/">Schloss Liebegg</a>.
+This project is inspired by <a href="https://www.schloss-liebegg.ch/">Schloss Liebegg</a>.

 The custom made CMS enables the admin of the website to edit text on the landing page.